iftekharbing/sail-yong.github.io/README.md

-# Kording lab page
+# SaIL lab webpage

-This is repository for [Kording lab page](http://kordinglab.com/).
-We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!
+This is repository for [SaIL lab webpage](https://sail-yong.github.io).
+This Github website uses Jekyll to run pages and is based on the open source templated designed and shared by [Kording Lab](https://kordinglab.com/) at UPenn.
+We forked their repository and modified our contents based on the shared template.
+We greatly thank them for providing their lab webpage template and allowing the reuse of source code.

 ## Run the page locally using Jekyll